 The information available states that a French botanist and chemist, Jean Francois Pouyat, first brought the Gros Michel banana plant to Jamaica from Martinique in 1820.
 He planted it on his coffee estate.

-This turned out to be an action that contributed to one of the most valuable food source for the country.
-Jamaica has the right climate for its growth and survival.
+Ironically, this turned out to be an action that contributed to one of the most valuable food sources for the country.
+Most importantly, Jamaica has the right climate for its growth and survival.

 Bananas thrive in tropical and sub-tropical climates with temperatures between 80°F and 95°F and moderate rainfall.
-It flourishes in Africa, Asia, and other similar areas.
+Therefore, it flourishes in Africa, Asia, and other similar areas.

-Jamaica grows a wide variety of the banana and its close relative, the plantain.
-It became the first and one of the major banana exporters to other countries.
+Jamaica grows a wide variety of this plant and its close relative, the plantain.
+Subsequently, it became the first and one of the major banana exporters to other countries.

-Each plant bears only one bunch referred to as several rows of hands with many fingers.
-It dies after the bunch is cut off leaving its suckers that spring up at its root to grow and reproduce.
+Each plant bears only one bunch or several rows of hands with many fingers.
+However, it dies after the bunch is cut off leaving its suckers that spring up at its root to grow and reproduce.

 A deadly bacterial disease affecting the banana plant in Jamaica, the Moko Disease, destroyed several crops over a period of time.
 It is incurable and doesn’t respond to chemical treatments.

-The Black Sigatoka is a more deadly disease destroying many banana plants in Jamaica.
-It is controlled by fungicides and natural products which has proved to be a costly venture.
+In addition, the Black Sigatoka is a more deadly disease destroying many banana plants in Jamaica.
+However, using fungicides and natural products to control it has proved to be a costly venture.

 The Banana Board has the responsibility of managing the banana industry.
-It serves as the point of contact for Government and farmers.
+Furthermore, it serves as the point of contact for Government and farmers.
 It promotes, regulates, issues licenses, and works closely with the Ministry of Agriculture & Fisheries.

 What is the Banana? | Fruit, Vegetable, or Herb?